 Travel: Liquid Rose Gold

-Photos + written essay commissioned and published by National Geographic Traveler
+Photos + written essay proposed to, commissioned and published by National Geographic Traveler

 - Liquid Rose Gold